4ms/stm32mp2-baremetal/README.md

 This contains works-in-progress exploring using the STM32MP2xx chips in a bare-metal context on all cores.

-I have only had access to an STM32MP257F-EV1 board, so all these examples are designed to run on that board.
+All projects are designed for the STM32MP257F-EV1 board, but changing to your own board should be trivial.

 The goal is to run full applications with access:
   - √ EL3 Secure state